Value-based Care Collides with Competition

 Transcript:

-John Saran: Hello, and welcome to today’s podcast.
-My name is John Saran and I’m a counsel in Ropes & Gray’s health care practice group.
-My practice focuses on advising health care companies and private equity investors on mergers & acquisitions and public offerings.
+Jenn Romig: Hello, and welcome to today’s podcast.
+My name is Jenn Romig and I’m a partner in Ropes & Gray’s health care practice group.
+I represent a variety of health care industry clients and investors in connection with strategic mergers and acquisitions, joint ventures, and the complex regulatory regimes implicated by these transactions.
+I also represent private equity clients in their acquisitions of a wide range of health care businesses.
 With me today are Debbie Gersh and Tim McCrystal, co-chairs of Ropes & Gray’s health care practice group.

 Debbie and Tim, the Biden Administration has made a focal point of its agenda to “expand Americans’ access to quality, affordable health care and to reduce health care costs.”
 Hadn’t this been a focus of prior administrations, as well?
 After all, President Trump’s stated vision for health care was “to provide Americans with more choice, better care, and lower costs.”
 But before President Trump, President Obama signed the Affordable Care Act (“ACA”) into law, which, among other things, established a new agency, CMMI—it had the specific mission of improving patient care and lowering costs through development of alternative health care payments and service delivery models.
 Tim, so what’s new with respect to President Biden’s efforts?